dmlc/gluon-nlp/docs/api/notes/beam_search_generation.rst

 ``alpha`` and ``K`` correspond to the :math:\alpha parameter and K parameter of the length penalty term in GNMT paper, respectively.
 The next step is to define a beam search sampler.
 Before setting up a sampler, we need to construct a decoder function.
 In this example, we use ``log_softmax`` to map the output scores to log-likelihoods.
-Note that the supported layout of states and inputs for
-BeamSearchSampler is NTC while that of the language model is TNC.
+Note that BeamSearchSampler takes as inputs and states with format NTC while language model takes inputs and states with format TNC.
 We thus need to transform the layout of the data and states.

 .. code:: python